Condominium Insurance

 In some important ways, purchasing a condominium is different than owning a home.
 When you purchase a condominium you become the owner of the condominium unit but you also acquire an undivided interest with all other unit owners in the jointly owned common areas (i.e., corridors, common walls, etc.).
 Common areas are usually defined in a policy and by interpretation of the condominium association bylaws or declarations.

 Unit owners form a condominium association to manage units and to form an entity owning the common elements.
 The association owns the condominium building(s) and may own other property, such as a clubhouse or swimming pool.
 Generally, such property is insured by the association.
 The association policy should cover the basic structure and common property as well as liability for injuries on common property.
-Check with your association board and your insurance agent to be certain you fully understand your insurance responsibilities and those of the association.
+To be certain you fully understand your insurance responsibilities and those of the association, check with your association board and your insurance agent.

 Insurance Coverage